Welcome to the DEC PFAS Page

 - Health Program Manager

 In Alaska, spills or releases of PFAS into the environment are primarily associated with the use of aqueous film-forming foams (AFFF) during firefighting or fire training activities.
 PFAS compounds of concern where AFFF has been used include perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS).
 Although these two compounds are the most studied, a growing body of research indicates additional PFAS compounds may have similar health or environmental effects and may be co-contaminants.
-In 2016, The Alaska Department of Environmental Conservation (ADEC) published cleanup levels for PFOS and PFOA and the Environmental Protection Agency (EPA) issued lifetime health advisory (LHA) levels for these compounds in drinking water.
+In 2016, The Alaska Department of Environmental Conservation (DEC) published cleanup levels for PFOS and PFOA and the Environmental Protection Agency (EPA) issued lifetime health advisory LHA levels for these compounds in drinking water.
 In 2018, DEC set action levels for six PFAS compounds, including PFOS and PFOA.
-On April 9, 2019 and October 19, 2019, DEC published revisions to the Technical Memorandum on Action Levels for PFAS that supersedes the 2018 action levels memorandum and aligns the action levels with EPA’s Lifetime Health Advisory (LHA) levels for PFOS and PFOA.
+On April 9, 2019 and October 19, 2019, DEC published revisions to the Technical Memorandum on Action Levels for PFAS in Water that supersedes the 2018 action levels memorandum and aligns the action levels with EPA’s LHA levels for PFOS and PFOA.
 Action levels serve as thresholds for determining when responsible parties need to provide water treatment or alternative water sources for impacted water supplies.
-To review the revised technical memorandum, see ADEC Revised Tech Memo on Action Levels for PFAS in Water (PDF).
+To review the revised technical memorandum, see DEC Revised Tech Memo on Action Levels for PFAS in Water.

 Because PFAS are persistent in the environment and soluble in water, large plumes of groundwater contamination can form where these compounds have been released.
 When releases occur in areas served by private or public drinking water wells, the well water is susceptible to contamination.
-When PFAS contamination is found in the environment, the responsible party must evaluate the extent of the contamination in the soil and groundwater, determine whether and to what extent drinking water supplies are impacted, provide treatment or alternative water if action levels are exceeded, and begin cleanup with ADEC’s oversight.
+When PFAS contamination is found in the environment, the responsible party must evaluate the extent of the contamination in the soil and groundwater, determine whether and to what extent drinking water supplies are impacted, provide treatment or alternative water if action levels are exceeded, and begin cleanup with DEC’s oversight.
 The responsible party is typically the entity that caused the release or the landowner where the release occurred.